justWin01/ECL_WEB-Initial-/README.md

 ## 7. Technology Stack

+In initial frontend we use this following:
+-Html for structure
+-Css for design
+-JavaScript for interactive

+In final web tech is this following:
 - **Frontend:** Angular , laravel or react native (depending)
 - **Backend:** Python (Flask other ) or PHP (depending on version used)
 - **Database:** MySQL / MariaDB